-of the operating day.
+To assess the number of aggregate pivotal suppliers in the day-ahead energy market, the MMU determined, for each supplier, the MW available for economic commitment that were already running or were available to start between the close of the day-ahead energy market and the peak load hour of the operating day.
 The available supply is defined as MW offered at a price less than 150 percent of the applicable LMP because supply available at higher prices is not competing to meet the demand for energy.
 Generating units, import transactions, economic demand response, and INCs, are included for each supplier.
 Demand is the total MW required by PJM to meet physical load, cleared load bids, export transactions, and DECs.
 A supplier is pivotal if PJM would require some portion of the supplier's available economic capacity in the peak hour of the operating day in order to meet demand.
-Suppliers are jointly pivotal if PJM would require some portion of the joint suppliers' available economic capacity in the peak hour of the operating day in order to meet demand.
+Suppliers' available economic capacity in the peak hour of the peak hour of the peak hour of the operating day in order to meet demand.

-Figure 3-56 shows the number of days in the first six months of 2024 with one aggregate pivotal supplier, two aggregate jointly pivotal suppliers, and three aggregate jointly pivotal suppliers in the day-ahead energy market by peak load level.
-There was an average of 0.5 suppliers that were one of three pivotal suppliers (yellow line) on the 21 days with a peak load less than 90 GW (gray bar).
-There was an average of 60.5 suppliers that were one of three pivotal suppliers on the 13 days with a peak load between 120 and 130 GW.
+Figure 3-57 shows the number of days in the first nine months of 2024 with one aggregate pivotal supplier, two aggregate jointly pivotal suppliers, and three aggregate jointly pivotal suppliers in the day-ahead energy market by peak load level.
+There was an average of 1.1 suppliers that were one of three pivotal suppliers (yellow line) on the 22 days with a peak load less than 90 GW (gray bar).
+There was an average of 48.8 suppliers that were one of three pivotal suppliers on the 31 days with a peak load between 120 and 130 GW.
 The number of pivotal suppliers increases with load.
-The only day with singly pivotal suppliers (teal line) was January 15, 2024.
+The two days with singly pivotal suppliers (teal line) were January 15 and July 15, 2024.

-Figure 3-56 Average number of pivotal suppliers in the day-ahead energy market by load level
+Figure 3-57 Average number of pivotal suppliers in the day-ahead energy market by load level

-Table 3-89 provides the frequency with which each of the top 10 pivotal suppliers was singly or jointly pivotal for the day-ahead energy market in the first six months of 2024.
-All of the top 10 suppliers were one of three pivotal suppliers on at least 25 days in the first six months of 2024 (13.7 percent of the days).
+Table 3-89 provides the frequency with which each of the top 10 pivotal suppliers was singly or jointly pivotal for the day-ahead energy market in the first nine months of 2024.
+All of the top 10 suppliers were one of three pivotal suppliers on at least 74 days in the first nine months of 2024 (27.0 percent of the days).